Priyanka Chopra On Zimbabwe Sex Crimes, Her ‘Quantico’ Head Injury, And Meryl Streep

 “It takes people like us who are privileged, who have everything that we may need in abundance, to be able to share it in parts of the world where they may not have that.”

 Today in Zimbabwe unemployment is high, and the social services and health systems are suffering.
-The once-prosperous Zimbabwe has sunk into economic crisis: the cash crunch is so severe that in some cases livestock is accepted in lieu of money.
+The once-prosperous Zimbabwe has sunk into economic crisis: the cash crunch is so severe that in some cases livestock is accepted instead of money.

 Chopra said there was one Zimbabwe girl whose story has stayed with her.
 The girl told Chopra that she was just seven-years-old when she was raped by her uncle.